 After 32 hardworking years, our South Pacific Aquarium needs some love.
 It closed Nov.
 15, 2021 for restoration and repair of critical animal-care structures, habitats and life-support systems.
 Our goal is to extend the life of this aging, saltwater aquarium for another two decades and care for ocean animals into the future.

 Please note: Our new Pacific Seas Aquarium – home to sea turtles, hammerhead sharks and eagle rays – will remain open during this time.
 (We have two aquariums.)

 Reopening in 2024

-We are looking forward to welcoming you back when we reopen the South Pacific Aquarium in late 2023.
+We are looking forward to welcoming you back when we reopen the South Pacific Aquarium in Spring 2024.
 Many critical repairs will not be visible while others will be dramatically beautiful.

 WHAT WILL BE VISIBLE

 - Exciting new South Pacific animal species

 - Brand-new coral reef rockwork in the Outer Reef and Blue Hole habitats

 - More natural light from new ceiling windows at the entrance